Fantasy Football April 21, 2026 14 min read

 #1 QB

-Redraft streaming case: Sanders is the most fantasy-viable starter in this class because he limits negative plays.
-He is not a running quarterback, but he consistently converts scrambles into positive yardage rather than taking sacks.
+Redraft streaming case: Mendoza is the most fantasy-viable starter in this class because he limits negative plays.
+He is not a mobility-first quarterback, but he consistently extends plays within the pocket and converts to positive yardage rather than taking sacks.
 He will be fantasy-relevant from week one if the landing spot is functional.
-The two landing spots that most affect his year-one fantasy ceiling are a top-five pick to a team with an existing veteran offensive line (the Giants, Browns, or Titans scenarios each project differently) and a team willing to start him immediately rather than sitting him for developmental reasons.
-In a format that rewards accurate passing volume, Sanders is a QB2 with QB1 weeks from the moment his team clinches his starting role.
+The Raiders landing spot per our mock draft projections gives him an existing receiving corps that has been waiting for a quarterback who can actually push the ball downfield.
+In a format that rewards accurate passing volume, Mendoza is a QB2 with QB1 weeks once his starting role is confirmed.

-Dynasty case: Sanders is the cleanest dynasty quarterback prospect since the class that produced the current generation of franchise starters.
+Dynasty case: Mendoza is the cleanest dynasty quarterback prospect in several years.
 His floor is a long-term NFL starter who manages games efficiently.
-His ceiling — and this is not hype, it is what the tape shows — is a multi-time Pro Bowl passer who becomes one of the premier fantasy assets at the position for the next decade.
-The A grade reflects both ceiling and the reliability of projection.
-He is the consensus dynasty QB1 in this class and it is not close.
+His ceiling — and this is what the tape shows — is a multi-time Pro Bowl passer who becomes one of the premier fantasy assets at the position for the next decade.
+The A grade reflects both ceiling and the reliability of the projection.
+He is the consensus dynasty QB1 in this class by a significant margin.

 2